Premises Liability Law

 • General employee duties

-• Security personnel (if engaged, and duties)
+• Security personnel (if hired, duties, procedures, supervision)

 • Review, reporting, and remediation of unsafe conditions on the property, or that can provide opportunities for criminal offenders (inoperable equipment, etc.)